devrath/urban-octo-jetpack-compose/README.md

 * Using `rememberCoroutineScope` to show a snackbar
 * Displaying a `list using a column` and making it scrollable
 * Displaying a `list using a lazyColumn` using `itemsIndexed`
+* Simple example of using a `constraint layout` in compose